Look to this day!

 "Hymns in a Man's Life", Evening News, 13 October 1928

-Oh that we might
+Oh that we might, for one brief hour

-Forget that we are bound apart
+Forget that we are bound apart,

-And lie in each others arms
+And lie within each other's arms

-Mouth pressed on mouth and heart on heart
+Mouth pressed on mouth, and heart on heart.

-For just one hour of our life
+For just one hour from all our life

-To sink unchained through passions deep
+To sink unchained through passion's deep

-And cast upon the farther shore
+And, cast upon the farther shore

-To lie entwined in tender sleep.
+To lie entwined in tender sleep!

 Out of the night that covers me,